Bachelor of Arts in Music Education: Instrumental Emphasis

 - Woodwind Methods Lab

-- Pass piano proficiency juries
+- Pass piano proficiency juries as required

-- Pass vocal proficiency juries
+- Pass vocal proficiency juries as required

 - Student Teaching Secondary Level